 Other countries have already taken decisive action to ban these cruel places.
 The Dutch parliament voted by an overwhelming majority to bring forward the implementation of a fur-farming ban in the country, and France and Poland are enacting legislation against mink farming.
 Such bans are already in place in dozens of other countries, including Austria, the Czech Republic, Israel, and the UK.

-Denmark, the world's largest mink-fur producer, must follow suit and ban fur farming to save both animal and human lives.
+Denmark, the world’s largest mink-fur producer, must follow suit and ban fur farming permanently to spare the lives of humans and other animals.